StackExchange/dnscontrol/docs/_providers/hexonet.md

 ## Configuration

-Please provide your HEXONET login data in your credentials file `creds.json` as follows:
+To use this provider, add an entry to `creds.json` with `TYPE` set to `HEXONET` along with your HEXONET login data.

+Example:

 ```json
 {